jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     > fetch = +refs/heads/\*:refs/remotes/origin/\*
     >
-  This configuration section is where **origin** is the reference, and the **URL** (https://github.com/user/repo.git) is the data that Git uses to access the remote repository.
+  This configuration section is where **origin** is the reference, and The **URL** (https://github.com/user/repo.git) is the data that Git uses to access the remote repository.

-  - Clonning a project means making a copy of a remote project from a remote location (like GitHub) on your local directory.
-To do so we use this command:
+  - Cloning a project means making a copy of a remote project from a remote location (like GitHub) to your local directory.
+To do so, we use this command:
       ```
         git clone <remote repository url>
       ```
   - When you already have the repository cloned and want to update it, you want to fetch and merge the latest changes from a remote branch into your current local branch.
-This in Git terminology is called "pulling".
-We pull the file from the origin and write them on the master branch:
+This, in Git terminology, is called "pulling".
+We pull the file from the origin and write it on the master branch:
       ```
         git pull origin master
       ```
-  - If you made some changes on your local repository, and want to send committed changes from your local repository to the remote server (usually in the cloud, like GitHub or GitLab), you "push" these changes from your master brach to the origin by:
+  - If you made some changes on your local repository, and want to send committed changes from your local repository to the remote server (usually in the cloud, like GitHub or GitLab), you "push" these changes from your master branch to the origin by:
       ```
         git push origin master
       ```
-  - if you want to tell Git, to make this push path (from master branch to the origin), as a default pushing path, you need to first write:
+  - If you want to tell Git to make this push path (from master branch to the origin), as a default pushing path, you need to first write:
       ```
         git push -u origin master
       ```
-      (which -u stands for --set-upstream). the next time you want to do the same thing, you only need to write `git push`.
+      (which -u stands for --set-upstream).
+The next time you want to do the same thing, you only need to write `git push`.

 # Adding a Remote Repository